Ohio Invasive Plants Council

 • KROGER COMMUNITY REWARDS

-INVASIVE PLANTS BANNED IN OHIO - OH Dept. of Agriculture
+INVASIVE PLANTS BANNED IN OHIO - OH Department of Agriculture

-LIST OF INVASIVE PLANTS BANNED IN OHIO - Download HERE
+LIST OF OHIO BANNED INVASIVE PLANTS - Download HERE

 Ailanthus altissima, tree-of-heaven